LNP-BP/client_side_validation/CONTRIBUTING.md

 -----------------------

-Communication about LNP/BP standards & implementations happens primarily in #lnp-pb  IRC chat on Freenode with the logs available at
+Communication about LNP/BP standards & implementations happens primarily on #lnp-pb IRC chat on Freenode with the logs available at
 <http://gnusha.org/lnp-bp/>

 Discussion about code base improvements happens in GitHub issues and on pull requests.

 Major projects are tracked [here](https://github.com/orgs/LNP-BP/projects).
-Major milestones are tracked [here](https://github.com/LNP-BP/rust-lnpbp/milestones).
+Project roadmap is tracked in each repository GitHub milestones.

 Contribution Workflow
 ---------------------